HirokiHamaguchi/latexlint/README.md

 ### LLTitle

 Detect dubious title cases in `\title{}`, `\section{}`, `\subsection{}`, `\subsubsection{}`, `\paragraph{}`, and `\subparagraph{}` in `.tex` files.

+For example,
+`The quick brown fox jumps over the lazy dog` should be
+`The Quick Brown Fox Jumps Over the Lazy Dog` in the title case.
+We detect such cases.

 It is very difficult to detect all non-title cases because of the many exceptions and styles.
 We highly recommend using [Title Case Converter](https://titlecaseconverter.com/) or [Capitalize My Title](https://capitalizemytitle.com/) to convert the title in your preferred style.